Wolfram von Richthofen: Operational experience

 The most difficult aspect of close support was communication.
 Air-ground liaison officers had been used since 1935, when the Luftwaffe first set up a training program for this purpose.
 By 1937, precise procedures had yet to be worked through for air to ground coordination.
 Staff officers were trained to solve operational problems, and the lack of doctrine and reluctance of the Oberkommando der Luftwaffe (OKL = High Command of the Air Force) to micromanage gave Sperrle and Richthofen a free hand to devise solutions.
 Aircraft could not communicate with the frontline.
 Instead, they could communicate via radio with each other and their home base.
 One of the first innovations was to prepare signals staff on the frontline in the region of any planned air strikes, and equip them with telephones.
 The forward officers could telephone the base with updates, who in turn could radio the aircraft.
 It became an important standard operational practice.
 Liaison officers were attached to the Nationalist Army, and improved coordination continued in the second half of 1937 despite occasional friendly-fire incidents.
-In the Second World War, the Luftwaffe air units and liaison officers at the front could communicate directly with updated radios.
+In the Second World War, the Luftwaffe air units and liaison officers at the front could communicate directly, with updated radios.

 The Luftwaffe entered the Second World War with high standards of training.
 Although other air forces also had training programs and pilots equal to the Germans, the Luftwaffe emphasised training its large units, the Geschwader (Wings), Corps and Luftflotten (Air Fleet) staffs in large-scale manoeuvres with the army in the pre-war years.
-War games and communication exercises in a different variety of combat operations allowed the officers to familiarise themselves with mobile warfare, and this produced proficient doctrine and better prepared operational methods than most of its opponents.
+War games and communication exercises in a variety of different combat operations allowed the officers to familiarise themselves with mobile warfare, and this produced proficient doctrine and better prepared operational methods than most of its opponents had.
 With notable exceptions, such as RAF Fighter Command, most of the Allied air forces did not conduct large-scale unit and staff exercises, testing tactics and doctrine.
 Given the slight numerical and technological advantage of the Luftwaffe over its enemies in 1939–1941, its success during these years can largely be attributed to extensive officer and staff training programs along with the experiences of the Condor Legion in Spain.